niclasankar/nmea-gps-emulator/README.md

 ```

 ### Filtering messages when logging
-When logging mode i chosen can the NMEA messages be filtered by type to allow testing and debugging.
+When in logging mode (4) can the NMEA messages be filtered by type to allow testing and debugging.
 The input below will be shown after coordinate input.

 ```bash
 Choose filter: